-Maximum Recoverable Scale (MRS) is the largest angular scale structure that can be recoverable from observations by an interferometer, and is defined to be $0.6 \times$ (wavelength/minimum baseline) in radians (or ~124" \times (1m/D{min}) \times (300 GHz/ ν)), where D{min} is the minimum distance between antennas in meters and ν is the observing frequency in GHz).
+Maximum Recoverable Scale (MRS) is the largest angular scale structure that can be recoverable from observations by an interferometer, and is defined to be $0.6 \times$ (wavelength/minimum baseline) in radians (or ~124" $\times$ (1m/Dmin) $\times$ (300 GHz/ $\nu$ )), where Dmin is the minimum distance between antennas in meters and $\nu$ is the observing frequency in GHz.
 MRS is a guideline for the largest angular structure on which some of the flux of a smooth structure can be reasonably recovered by the interferometer.
 This rule-of-thumb applies to the size scale of smoothly varying structures in both dimensions.
-Smooth structures larger than ~1.0 × (wavelength/minimum baseline) will be "resolved out" by the interferometer.
+Smooth structures larger than the MRS will be "resolved out" by the interferometer.
 This is the well known "missing flux" problem intrinsic to interferometry.
 The minimum baseline depends both on the array configuration (i.e. compactness) and source elevation.
 To recover emission that has been "resolved out," additional observations are needed, including observations with more compact configurations (such as compact configurations of the 12-m Array and/or the 7-m Array) or large single-dish telescopes (e.g. the TP Array).
 One can explore with CASA simalma or the Observation Support Tool whether the ACA will be required for a particular project.
 The OT shows the MRS for the most compact and most extended 12-m Array configurations in the Control and Performance tab, and based on the requested angular resolution and largest angular structure (LAS), may recommend the use of multiple 12-m Array configurations and/or the ACA (see Figure 28).